Skip to main content

 Read-onlyIdempotent

-Retrieve a list of recently modified or created notes from your vault, sorted by timestamp.
-Quickly catch up on changes without browsing folders.
+List recently modified or created notes in your vault, sorted by timestamp, to catch up on changes and recent work.

 Instructions

-When to use: Catching up on vault changes or finding recent work.
+When to use: Catching up on vault changes, finding recent work, or orienting after a break.
 Prefer vault_search for content-based discovery.
 Prefer vault_search_by_folder for browsing a specific folder.

-Returns: JSON array of note metadata (path, title, tags, related, folder, type, created, modified, additional_properties), sorted by chosen timestamp.
+Returns: JSON array of note metadata (path, title, tags, related, folder, type, created, modified, bytes, leading_callout?, additional_properties), sorted descending by chosen timestamp. created is null when the property is missing; bytes is on-disk file size.

 Input Schema